HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dariovas_emariaux/protocol.md

 **Successful CALCULATION :**
 1. Client opens TCP connection.
-2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, PLEASE ENTER YOUR CALCULATION FOLLOWING THESE FORMAT : <OP> <NB1> <NB2> (ADD 21 12).
+2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, PLEASE ENTER YOUR CALCULATION FOLLOWING THIS FORMAT : <OP> <NB1> <NB2> (ADD 21 12).
 3. Client provides an operation followed by two numbers -> ADD 21 2
 4. Server responds the result --> RESULT 23
 5. Server closes the TCP connection

 **OPERATION_NOT_VALID :**
 1. Client opens TCP connection.
-2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, PLEASE ENTER YOUR CALCULATION FOLLOWING THESE FORMAT : <OP> <NB1> <NB2> (ADD 21 12).
+2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, PLEASE ENTER YOUR CALCULATION FOLLOWING THIS FORMAT : <OP> <NB1> <NB2> (ADD 21 12).
 3. Client provides an operation followed by two numbers -> MOD 21 2
 4. Server responds that the operation doesn’t exist. --> MOD OPERATION DOES'T EXISTS, PLEASE ENTER ANOTHER CALCULATION.
 5. Server waits a new calculation.

 **NUMBER_NOT_VALID :**
 1. Client opens TCP connection.
-2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, PLEASE ENTER YOUR CALCULATION FOLLOWING THESE FORMAT : <OP> <NB1> <NB2> (ADD 21 12).
+2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, PLEASE ENTER YOUR CALCULATION FOLLOWING THIS FORMAT : <OP> <NB1> <NB2> (ADD 21 12).
 3. Client provides an operation followed by two numbers -> ADD c 2
-4. Server responds that the operation doesn’t exist. --> c ARE NOT A CORRECT VALUE, PLEASE ENTER A CORRECT VALUE.
+4. Server responds that the values are incorrect. --> c ARE NOT A CORRECT VALUE, PLEASE ENTER A CORRECT VALUE.
 5. Server waits a new calculation.